Bronze Criteria

 Pass the Toy

-Paws up on a Heightened Object
+Paws on a Moving Platform (Bronze)

 Picture Perfect

-Dog comes from behind handler and puts their front paws on handler’s shoulder, OR dog comes from behind and rests their chin/head on the handler’s shoulder or head with all four paws on the floor.
+Dog comes from behind handler and puts their front paws on handler’s shoulder, OR dog comes from behind and rests their chin/head on the handler’s shoulder with all four paws on the floor.
 Dog should hold position for 3 seconds as if posing for a photo.

 Dog places front paws on an object, then circles the item whilst keeping the front paws on the object.